CHAPTER 17: PANGA

 CHAPTER 19: JADIN

 “So this was your big secret,” Evan said.
-He watched as Jadin focused on expertly placing stitches into his wounded hand.
+He watched as Jadin focused on expertly placing stitches in his wounded hand.
 She had bandaged up his other hand and Panga’s wrist while she worked on this one.

 “Well, I figured given what I do to people’s minds, the least I could do was to learn how to fix their bodies,” Jadin said, not looking up from her work.